 The city is divided into five zones that offer a little something for everyone.
 This can be confusing at first, but it all comes together once you get a quick overview.

 As the name implies, City Centre is the heart of Porto.
-As the city is also a UNESCO World Heritage site, here you’ll find numerous architectural gems like the Camara Municipal, Sao Bento Railway Station and the Santo Antonio Hospital.
-Our Airbnb was in this area so we were able to explore this part of the city quite a bit.
+As the city is also a UNESCO World Heritage site, here, you’ll find numerous architectural gems like the Camara Municipal, Sao Bento Railway Station and the Santo Antonio Hospital.
+Our Airbnb was in this area so that we could explore this part of the city quite a bit.

 Foz Velha and Foz Nova

 The “foz” literally means “mouth.”
-This part of town extends from the mouth of the Duoro river to the Atlantic Ocean.
-As any other place on the water, this used to be the home of fishermen until the second half of the 16th century when it gave way to military purpose.
-Along the shores are numerous restaurants, beachfront promenades, bars and ocean front living.
+This part of the town extends from the mouth of the Duoro River to the Atlantic Ocean.
+Like any other place on the water, this used to be the home of fishermen until the second half of the 16th century, when it gave way to military purposes.
+Along the shores are numerous restaurants, beachfront promenades, bars and oceanfront living.
 The boat tour offers many great views of the shoreline and photo ops.

-Definitely not as historical or exciting, the Eastern Side is the newest addition to the city.
-It really came bout as a result of growth and expansion.
-It was mostly rural farm lands until the end of the 19th century, when the city’s population grew and expanded.
-Some of the farm houses are still there, dotting the vista.
+Not as historical or exciting, the Eastern Side is the newest addition to the city.
+It came about as a result of growth and expansion.
+It was primarily rural farmlands until the end of the 19th century when the city’s population grew and expanded.
+Some of the farmhouses are still there, dotting the vista.

 A few of Porto attractions worth adding to your itinerary

 I must say we loved walking around Porto.
-It felt safe, interesting and welcoming.
-Much like Lisbon, most people spoke English, which made things easier for us, as our Portuguese is non-existent.
+It felt safe, exciting and welcoming.
+Like Lisbon, most people spoke English, making things easier for us, as our Portuguese is non-existent.
 There were so many little spots here that made us pause.

 Quinta da Boeira

-A perk that comes with the sightseeing bus tour in Porto, is the opportunity to sample the local specialty – port.
-Port, more of a liqueur than wine, is sweet and fruity, and made right in here in Porto.
+A perk that comes with the sightseeing bus tour in Porto is the opportunity to sample the local specialty – port.
+Port, more of a liqueur than wine, is sweet and fruity and made right here in Porto.
 We got the opportunity to sample two different distilleries.
 And we might have brought some home too.

-There are many great places to enjoy port in the city, but since this is already included in the price of the bus tour, why not take advantage?
-Plus, you’ll get an opportunity to stop by Quinta da Boeira, a grand villa, dating back to 1850, with pretty gardens.
-Sampling port in this setting is definitely an elevated experience.
+There are many great places to enjoy port in the city, but since this is already included in the bus tour price, why not take advantage?
+Plus, you’ll get an opportunity to stop by Quinta da Boeira, a grand villa dating back to 1850, with pretty gardens.
+Although, sampling some port in this setting is an elevated experience.

 São Bento Railway Station (Estação Ferroviária de Porto-São Bento)

-São Bento Railway Station in Porto is definitely a stop worth making.
-What was once the site of a Benedictine monastery, opened to the public in 1916 as a train station.
+São Bento Railway Station in Porto is a stop worth making.
+Once, the site of a Benedictine monastery opened to the public in 1916 as a train station.
 While that might not seem like anything special, the beautiful decorations of over 20,000 tiles inside will make you pause.

-Reflecting the history of Portugal, the blue and white tiles are simply stunning.
-Much like other parts of the city, the tiles inside the train station are an experience for the visual senses.
+Reflecting on the history of Portugal, the blue and white tiles are stunning.
+Like other parts of the city, the tiles inside the train station are an experience for the visual senses.
 Expect to spend some time here, especially if you’re into photography.

 The bridges of Porto

 Porto is a city of bridges.
-There are especially two that might remind you of another grand European landmark – the Eiffel Tower.
+There are primarily two that might remind you of another grand European landmark – the Eiffel Tower.
 The famous Dom Luis I and Dona Maria Pia bridges have a complex ironwork framework supported by a great arch, supporting the traffic above.
-Gustave Eiffel did in fact design the Dona Maria Pia bridge while the Dom Luis I was designed by one of Eiffel’s admirers.
+Gustave Eiffel did design the Dona Maria Pia bridge, while the Dom Luis I was designed by one of Eiffel’s admirers.

 You can take the boat tour from here and get an even better view of all the wonderfully decorated façades of the properties along the shore.
 If you’re like me, you can even imagine which one you’d like to live in.
 Win, win.

 We took the train from Lisbon, which took less than three hours.
-It was a good alternate to flying as it meant no check-ins, delays and waiting.
-It wasn’t too expensive and pretty comfortable.
+It was an excellent alternative to flying as it meant no check-ins, delays and waiting.
+It was also inexpensive and pretty comfortable.

-As it was a very hot summer, we were running out of clean clothes.
-Normally we manage to do quick washes while on the road, but that didn’t work out this time.
+As it was a scorching summer, we were running out of clean clothes.
+We usually do quick washes while on the road, but that didn’t work out this time.
 We found a laundromat a short walk away and did our wash there.
-There are a number of laundromats around town so if you need to use one, you’re good to go.
+There are several laundromats around town, so if you need to use one, you’re good to go.